geneontology/annotation_extensions/doc/acts_on_population_of.md

 ### Usage
 The relationship that links an entity with a process in which the process has more than one participant that is of the same entity type.

+### Comment
+Example of use: an annotation of gene X to cell proliferation with acts_on_population_of CL:0000057 means that gene X is involved in the proliferation of fibroblasts.

 ### Subsets
 [display_for_curators, AE_cell_or_anatomical]